haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 ### Usage

-Guards are commonly used directly in function definitions, especially with `where` statements
+Guards are commonly used directly in function definitions, especially with `where` statements.

 ### Otherwise

-`otherwise` is an alias for `True`, and is should be used as a catch-all for the last guard, to ensure that one of them matches
+`otherwise` is an alias for `True`, and is should be used as a catch-all for the last guard, to ensure that one of them matches.

 If a guard statement is evaluated, and none of its expressions return `True`, a runtime error occurs!